SIA CHRISTINE YORKER

-As Public Relations Director of Sia Yorker Brain Awareness Foundation, Albert's establishes and maintains cooperative relationships between representatives of the community, consumer, and public interest groups.
-Plan and arrange public appearances, lectures, contests, exhibits for Brain Awareness Workshops, Seminars, Conferences, maintain favorable relationships of the public, and supporting partners of the organization's accomplishments and agenda.
+Albert's role as Public Relations Director of the Sia Yorker Brain Awareness Foundation is to establish and maintain cooperative relationships between community, consumer, and public interest groups.
+Plan and organize public appearances, lectures, contests, and exhibits for Brain Awareness Workshops, Seminars, and Conferences, and keep the public and supporting partners informed of the organization's accomplishments and agenda.

-Consult with advertising agencies and board members to arrange fundraise events, purchase advertising space and time as required, to promote the Brain Awareness and Education on signs and symptoms of Brain Hemorrhages and other Adverse Brain Conditions.
+Consult with advertising agencies and board members to plan fund-raising events and purchase advertising space and time as needed to raise awareness of brain hemorrhages and other adverse brain conditions.

-Albert a retired U.S. Army Veteran, Retired nurse, holds a Bachelor of Religious Arts, traveled through India, Indonesia, Nigeria, South Africa, Ghana, Ethiopia and many other countries to offer spiritual guidance, food, shelter and Bibles to many small villages within these countries that do not receive much help from the local governments.
-He also serves as coordinator for many events including back to school backpack events for children and was a guest on the Trinity Broadcast Network (TBN) with his wife Paula .
+Albert, a retired United States Army veteran, retired nurse, and holder of a Bachelor of Religious Arts, traveled through India, Indonesia, Nigeria, South Africa, Ghana, Ethiopia, and many other countries to provide spiritual guidance, food, shelter, and Bibles to many small villages that do not receive much help from local governments.
+He also serves as a coordinator for many events, including back-to-school backpack events for children, and he and his wife Paula were guests on the Trinity Broadcast Network (TBN).

 Albert is a member of the Trinity Church of Deltona board of directors, which is led by Pastors Jamie and Michelle Jones.